GTK-THANGELLA-17/code-merger-and-divider-v1/README.md

 # HTML CSS JS Divider and Merger

 This tool allows you to divide a combined HTML file, which includes HTML, CSS, and JavaScript, into separate parts.
-Additionally, it can merge the individual HTML, CSS, and JS files into a single HTML file.
+Additionally, it can merge the individual HTML, CSS, and JS files into a single HTML file and also python code and ruby code  can be divided and can be merged.

 ## Features